avinash8526/List2CSV-Sublime-Plugin/README.md

 List2CSV-Sublime-Plugin
 =======================

-Plugin for converting lists to comma separated values
+Plugin for creating comma separated value from a list of data

 What this plugin Does ?
 =======================